Seeking Advice and Support for Post-Colostomy Emotions

 I too have been having a difficult time dealing with and accepting my ostomy.

 I tell you this to let you know that I know it seems hopeless at times.
-Even though you will get a reversal, it IS scary to think about another surgery, another hospital stay, more pain, etc. I understand how hard it can be.
+Even though you will get a reversal, it is scary to think about another surgery, another hospital stay, more pain, etc. I understand how hard it can be.

 People have actually said to me, "Well, at least you can have it reversed, so it's not THAT bad."
 SERIOUSLY?
-If it happened to YOU would it "not be that bad"?
+If it happened to YOU, would it "not be that bad"?

 No one understands just exactly how you feel.
-It is Ok to feel the way you do.
+It is okay to feel the way you do.
 I really don't have the answers you are looking for, I guess I just wanted to say that you are not alone.

 It will get better, time helps.
 Praying & talking to trusted friends & family has helped me the most.
 So has making the wonderful friends I have on this site.